Foes push back against medical marijuana bill in Kentucky

 FRANKFORT, Ky.
-(AP) — Opponents of legalizing medical marijuana in Kentucky pushed back Wednesday as the focus shifts to the Senate, which will decide the bill’s fate after it won House passage by a wide margin.
+(AP) — Opponents of legalizing medical marijuana in Kentucky pushed back Wednesday as the Senate gets set to decide the fate of a bill that won House passage by a wide margin.

-At a statehouse news conference, the lineup of opposition included a prosecutor and a doctor.
-Warren County Commonwealth’s Attorney Chris Cohron said more research of medical cannabis is needed and warned that legalizing it could spark future efforts to allow recreational use.
+At a statehouse news conference, the lineup of opponents included a prosecutor and a doctor.
+Warren County Commonwealth’s Attorney Chris Cohron said more research of medical cannabis is needed and warned that legalization could spur future efforts to allow recreational use.

 “This is a slippery slope that we do not need — for the youth of … Kentucky — to go down,” he said.
 “We need to have the research done.
 If it’s a drug, we’ll have the FDA deem it a drug.”